pinbo/msa2snp/README.md

 # Input

-The only input is the MSA file in fasta format.
+The only input is a MSA file in fasta format.
 You can prepare the alignment in many software, such as MEGA and Aliview.
 Then just save them in fasta format.
 Some format requirement:

 1. The first sequence is the reference.

 1. Make sure the alignment has flat ends, that is, equal length for all sequences.

-1. Make sure to no "-" in the beginning of the alignment, at least for the reference.
+1. Make sure no "-" in the beginning of the alignment, at least for the reference.

 # Usage